-These rules are updated quarterly, and updates are released the Monday after each Prerelease.
-As you probably know, the Kaladesh Prerelease took place in stores worldwide this last weekend, so it's time for a quarterly update!
-We will be posting "release notes" for each update going forward in order to inform players, stores, and judges of the changes and updates that have been made.
+Aether Revolt Prereleases took place last weekend, so it's time for a Tournament Rules update.
+Release notes are posted for each update to inform players, stores, and judges of the changes and updates that have been made.

-In each update, most changes are small: grammar corrections, changes in language to provide better clarification on the intent of a rule, "housekeeping" updates (items that are updated each release due to new set announcements), etc. These are listed below with little or no commentary.
+In each update, most changes are small—grammar corrections, changes in language to provide better clairification on the intent of a rule, "housekeeping" updates (items that are updated each release due to new set announcements), etc. These are listed below with little or no commentary.
 Other changes are a bit more complex.

 There are three main tournament policy documents that are eligible for update each quarter:

 This is the main rules document that governs tournament play.
 It defines: